Skip to Content

 4. If your Pitbull shows the need for extra rest, always allow this.
 It would be best if you also eased your dog’s exercise routine during the proestrus and estrus phases of the heat cycle, as she may feel a bit low-energy and under the weather.

 5. Ensure your dog gets all the recommended nutrients in her meals during heat, including enough fresh drinking water.
-If your Pittie prefers for a different meal from the usual, consider giving it to her to boost her appetite.
+If your Pittie prefers a different meal, consider giving it to her to boost her appetite.
 However, you should consult your vet about changing your dog’s diet, even just for a few meals.

 6. Keep the surrounding environment calm and free of extreme noise or disturbance.
 Your dog is sensitive to any form of stress during this period.